Textile Museum of Canada: Collection

 The Textile Museum of Canada has a permanent collection of more than 15,000 textiles from around the world.
 Covering 2,000 years of textile history, the collection includes fabrics, ceremonial cloths, garments, carpets, quilts and related artifacts.

 The museum presents curated exhibitions of contemporary work and historic and ethnographic artifacts drawn from its own and others’ collections.
 It is home to the H.N.
 Pullar Library, a reference collection of material focused on non-industrial textiles.
 The museum also offers lectures, round-table discussions, workshops, music and dance performances, hands-on demonstrations, school programs and public tours.

-Canadian Tapestry: The Fabric of Cultural Diversity, one of the museum’s digitization projects, provides online access to 7,000 artifacts and a second phase will provide access to an additional 3,500 items.
+Canadian Tapestry: The Fabric of Cultural Diversity, one of the museum's digitization projects, provides online access to 7,000 artifacts.
+A second phase will provide access to an additional 3,500 items.

 Several of the museum's exhibits and publications have won multiple awards, including: